Estonia Digital Nomad Visa Requirements 2025: Best Steps

 3. Saaremaa Island: Visit the largest island in the country, renowned for its picturesque landscape, which includes historic windmills, sandy beaches, and Kuressaare Castle.

-4. Rakvere Castle: Visit the fortress in the north to learn about medieval Estonia, which has reconstructed towers and dungeons.
+4. Rakvere Castle: Visit this medieval fortress in the north to learn about medieval Estonia, featuring reconstructed towers and dungeons.

 5. Lahemaa National Park: Go trekking in the nation’s largest national park, boasting diverse landscapes of forests, bogs, lakes, and coastal cliffs.